17th October 2017

 Meanwhile, Binns Fencing rapidly grew to become the market leader in the installation of high-security fencing systems.

 Binns Fencing MD Adam Binns, the grandson of the founder John, reminisces: “Eighty years with the direct descendants of one family at the helm feels like quite a milestone in this day and age.

 “And there have been many twists and turns and trials and tribulations in that time.”

 The range was given the name Variset® and won a Design Council Award in 1972.
-From the original multiple hook system, the range has developed to include many more products, with design quality always the top priority.
+The range has developed from the original multiple hook system to include many more products, with design quality always the top priority.

-In 1997, the company moved to its present location in Potters Bar, alongside sister business Binns Fencing, since when it has introduced the reverse hook system, coin operated cable lock and, most recently, the Hookamals range.
+In 1997, the company moved to its present location in Potters Bar, alongside sister business Binns Fencing.
+It has introduced the reverse hook system, coin-operated cable lock and, most recently, the Hookamals range.

 More recently, Binns Fencing has adapted the configuration of FST specifically for the utility sector.
 Mounted on top of utility compound perimeter fencing, it presents razor wire to a would-be intruder without posing any risk to the public.